FreeBSDGeek/instantpy/README.md

     NOTE: The response from the API is currently unstructred text and requires parsing with RegEx.
     This lends itself to breaking easily between versions.
 My current testing has been against 8.6.

+## Credits
+This version of the module is based on the great work by Michael Wood and backported by Kirk Davis to work with older versions of Python.
+The origonal code by Michael Wood is located here: https://github.com/mww012/instantpy

 ## Action
 The action endpoints are used for configuring AP specific settings.
 See below for supported endpoints.